magrossi/ca675_project/README.md

 * `max_results=` defines the number of similar faces returned
 * `job_options=` will simply forward the parameters to the `MrJob` map reduce framework.
 This allows us to change where the job will be run.
 If we want to run this in EMR for example we can pass `['r', 'emr']` as parameters.
 The default is `['r', 'inline']` which is ideal for running the job locally.
 Please refer to https://pythonhosted.org/mrjob/ for specific options available.

-First run the Python shell on the `www` service by executing `docker-compose run www /usr/local/bin/python manage.py shell`.
-In the python shell that openes execute the code below:
+First run the Python shell on the `www` service by executing `docker-compose exec -it ca675project_www_1 /usr/local/bin/python manage.py shell`.
+In the python shell execute the code below:
 ```
 from face_matcher.models import Face, Actor, History, HistoryItem
 from django.contrib.auth.models import User